dkrajzew/gresiblos/docs/use_index.md

 # Entry Index

 When run, __gresiblos__ builds a json file with some meta information about the processed entries.
 This file can be used for building a page that lists the entries, the topics, or other information, e.g. entries that address a specific topic.
+The file is saved into the same folder as the generated pages (option **--destination *&lt;PATH&gt;*** / **-d *&lt;PATH&gt;***).

 ## Index Contents